An In-depth look at HTML Injection:

 As mentioned, this injection attack can be performed with two different purposes:

-- To change displayed website’s appearance.
+- To change the displayed website’s appearance.

-- To steal other person’s identity.
+- To steal another person’s identity.

-Also, this injection attack can be performed through different parts of the website i.e data input fields and website’s link.
+Also, this injection attack can be performed through different parts of the website i.e data input fields and the website’s link.

-However, main types are:
+However, the main types are: